 Giving no evidence of skills

 It’s also possible to give too little information.
 Cliched jargon such as ‘good team player’, ‘hardworking’ and ‘creative’ are terms that employers hear all the time when recruiting and they’ve become meaningless on their own – you’re much better off giving examples of why you possess these skills.
 For example, if you used to be captain of a football team at school, you could use this to support the fact that you have ‘leadership skills’.
-Reorganising the stock cupboard at your old workplace to make it more efficient meanwhile could show ‘organisational skills’ and ‘intuition’.
-You only need to focus on a few of your key skills – ideally the ones that you think will appeal to the employer most.
+Reorganizing the stock cupboard at your old workplace to make it more efficient meanwhile could show ‘organizational skills’ and ‘intuition’.
+You only need to focus on a few of your key skills – ideally, the ones that you think will appeal to the employer most.

 Not securing references

-References can help employers to trust you more by providing proof that you’re a great person to work with.
+References can help employers trust you more by providing proof that you’re a great person to work with.
 Try to secure references from past employers and influential people in your life so that you can offer these to employers if they request them.
 You could even create a digital portfolio and list your references as testimonials.

 Dressing inappropriately for the interview

 When it comes to the interview, dressing the part is important.
 Obviously, you don’t want to dress too informally – this will give the impression that you’re not serious about the role.
 However, you also don’t want to overdress for the role – wearing a suit to a job interview at a hip design company might make you come across as too conservative for the role.
 Always ask about the dress code beforehand so that you know exactly how to compose yourself.

 “Cover letters might sound like that last thing you want to produce, especially in an age when all it takes to apply for a job is a few clicks.
 Nevertheless, when most candidates share a common background, your cover letter can make the difference between another resume in the pile and a promising candidate.
 Your cover letter is necessary; it is designed to catch the attention of a Recruiter. ” – 8 Things That Differentiate You From Other Candidates